jhpyle/docassemble/_docs/config.md

 be used as the default.
 The [call forwarding] feature uses the default configuration.

+## <a name="clicksend"></a>ClickSend configuration

+The [fax sending] feature was previously provided by [Twilio], but [Twilio] has discontinued support for sending faxes.
+If you need to use the [`send_fax()`] function, you will need to create an account with [ClickSend].

+These features are enabled using a `clicksend` configuration directive.
+Here is an example:

+{% highlight yaml %}
+twilio:
+  api username: "dev@example.com"
+  api key: "F8BE02C1-D95E-D3A9-297B-0028EFB6163B"
+  number: "+12762510247"
+  from email: "jsmith@example.com"
+{% endhighlight %}

+The `api username` is the username that you use to log into [ClickSend].
+This is usually the e-mail address that you used when you created the account.

+The `api key` is a code that you can find in the [ClickSend] dashboard under "API credentials."
+You may need to generate the API Key.

+The `number` is the fax phone number you purchased.
+You can find the phone number under Numbers, Fax in the [ClickSend] dashboard.
+The phone number must be written in [E.164] format.

+The `from email` is a field that [ClickSend] uses in its Fax API.
+The documentation describes it as "An email address where the reply should be emailed to."

+### <a name="multiple clicksend"></a>Multiple ClickSend configurations

+You can use multiple [ClickSend] configurations on the same server.
+You might wish to do this if you want to use more than one [ClickSend] fax number and/or account to send faxes.
+You can do this by specifying the `clicksend` directive as a list of dictionaries, and giving each dictionary a `name`.
+In this example, there are two configurations, one named `default`, and one named `bankruptcy`:

+{% highlight yaml %}
+clicksend:
+  - name: default
+    api username: "dev@example.com"
+    api key: "F8BE02C1-D95E-D3A9-297B-0028EFB6163B"
+    number: "+12762510247"
+    from email: "jsmith@example.com"
+  - name: bankruptcy
+    api username: "dev2@example.com"
+    api key: "E7CE2453-253F-E3C1-3562-0129EDB727BC"
+    number: "+13012503257"
+    from email: "help@example.com"
+{% endhighlight %}

+When you call [`send_fax()`], you can indicate which configuration should be used:

+{% highlight python %}
+send_fax(to='202-943-0949', welcome_fax, config='bankruptcy')
+{% endhighlight %}

+This will cause the fax to be sent from 301-250-3257.

+If no configuration is named `default`, the first configuration will be used as the default.

 ## <a name="user agent"></a>User agent for downloading files

 Functions such as [`path_and_mimetype()`] will download files from the